Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test6_clue_analysis(gemini).md

 |-------|------------|
 | Rating | 3/5 - 🟢 Just Right |

-**Reasoning:** The informed clues provide enough specific information to point towards the answer, especially with clue 2 (flag).
-The misinformed clues introduce some doubt, while the fake clues are very effective in misdirecting.
-The overall difficulty is well-balanced, providing a challenge without being overly obscure.
+**Reasoning:** The informed clues are specific enough to make the answer clear, but the misinformed clues add some ambiguity.
+The fake clues effectively misdirect.
+The difficulty is appropriately balanced between easy and hard.

 ---

 ## Overall Assessment

-**Overall Quality Score:** 4.0/5
+**Overall Quality Score:** 4.3/5

 **Pass/Fail:** ✅ PASS

 **Main Issues:**
-- Minor issues noted
+- Word count compliance issues

 **Priority Actions:**
 1. Minor length adjustments